tolgee/documentation/blog/2022-04-05-localization basics S01E01.md

 **About Tolgee**

-Tolgee is attempting to transform the software localization process with a novel technique that intends to reduce time and effort for everyone involved in the process, including developers and translators.
+I18n open-source tool and localization platform Tolgee is attempting to transform the software localization process with a [novel technique](/features/dev-tools) that intends to reduce time and effort for everyone involved in the process, including developers and translators.